-The third phase of the bee blocks project will run from July 2025 to July 2028.
-We will be surveying tunnel nesting bees and wasps by sampling one individual from each nest, leaving the rest to finish their development, overwinter, and emerge in their environment.
+The third phase of the Wood-Nesting Bee Atlas began in July 2025 and will continue through June 2028.
+We will be surveying wood-nesting bees and wasps in bee blocks by sampling one individual from each nest, leaving the rest to finish their development, overwinter, and emerge in their environment.
 Using this new method will allow us to monitor these bees with less impact on local populations.
-We will need volunteers to host bee blocks in 2026.
+We need volunteers to host bee blocks in the 2026 season!
+Sign up here.

 Alongside the bee blocks project, we will have three other projects to learn about bee nesting.